mvarrone/machine-learning-specialization/course_2-advanced-learning-algorithms/week3/5-Machine learning development process/README.md

 ![alt text](./img/image1.png)

-In the next few videos, I'd like to share with you what is like to go through the process of developing a machine learning system so that when you are doing so yourself, hopefully, you'd be in a position to make great decisions at many stages of the machine learning development process.
+In the next few videos, I'd like to share with you what is like to go through the process of developing a Machine Learning system so that when you are doing so yourself, hopefully, you'd be in a position to make great decisions at many stages of the Machine Learning development process.

-Let's take a look first at the iterative loop of machine learning development.
+Let's take a look first at the iterative loop of Machine Learning development.

-This is what developing a machine learning model will often feel like.
+This is what developing a Machine Learning model will often feel like.

 1. First, you decide on what is the overall architecture of your system.
-That means choosing your machine learning model as well as deciding what data to use, maybe picking the hyperparameters, and so on.
+That means choosing your Machine Learning model as well as deciding what data to use, maybe picking the hyperparameters, and so on.

 2. Then, given those decisions, you would implement and train a model.
 As I've mentioned before, when you train a model for the first time, it will almost never work as well as you want it to.